samattwood9/MovieReviewSentiment/README.md

 5) Open up the solution and run the project!
 When the program has finished running, you should see something like this:

 ![Image of output](output.png)

+## Additional Information

+Another version of this work, in the form of a Jupyter notebook instead of a console application, can be found here: https://github.com/samattwood9/MovieReviewSentimentNotebook